Uranium Pentoxide SDS

 Storage: Store at room Temperature.

-Handling: Use only in area provided with appropriate exhaust ventilation.
+Handling: Use only in areas provided with appropriate exhaust ventilation.

 Safe handling advice: Wear personal protective equipment.
 Remove and wash contaminated clothing before reuse.

-Technical measures and storage conditions: Keep container tightly closed in a dry and well-ventilated place.
+Technical measures and storage conditions: Keep the container tightly closed in a dry and well-ventilated place.

 Incompatible products: Oxidizing and spontaneously flammable products.